renpy/renpy/sphinx/source/movie.rst

 Movies can be displayed fullscreen or in a displayable.
 Fullscreen movies are more efficient.

+It depends on the ffmpeg native decoders whether movies with alpha channel work correctly.
+We recommend using mask or side_mask for that purpose.

 Movies are not supported on the Web platform.